Last updated on February 18th, 2023 at 05:44 pm

 You may even notice that your heart races even more when you perform squats with a heavier weight.

-Granted, performing high reps with a lighter weight will still increase your heart rate, but it certainly isn’t in the same league as those really heavy sets.
+Granted, performing high reps with a lighter weight will still increase your heart rate, but it certainly isn’t in the same league as those really heavy sets of squats.

 Once more, this shows the requirement for blood and oxygen when a muscle is being worked with high intensity.